Return to the BUILD

 Once these wires were secured, I cut the extra wire off:

-I simply do not like how Eaglemoss recreated the Hydroflow hoses on this car.
+I simply do not like how they recreated the Hydroflow hoses on this car.
 Therefore, on this Cable part, I shorted the elastic center section to about 1 and 1/8″ in length and covered it with Tamiya 2.6 mm Braided Hose.
 You can see how this hose mod is done back in Issue 59.

 Push the pin on the curved end of the Cable into this hole of the Engine Surround:

 Well, there are a lot of small screws and bits in this issue, but we managed to pull it off.
 It is not super accurate, but I think it turned out good!
-All parts in this issue are plastic.

 Issue 83 – Body: Cartridges, Capacitors/Wires, Cylinders, Pipe, Wiring